Before you begin

 This step of the installation process is optional and can be done post-installation.

-Tell Totango when a user does a specific action of importance on your application—such as updating their profile picture or sharing a document—and then launch Totango In-App experiences based on these events.
+Custom events are a way to enhance your web application usage data within Totango—not just specific to in-app.
+These events tell Totango when a user does a specific action of importance on your applicationsuch as updating their profile picture or sharing a document.
+You then leverage this usage data throughout Totango, including launching campaigns, SuccessPlays, and in-app experiences based on these events.

 You can add as many actions as you like, but in general you should only do so for those actions that carry significant meaning in terms of user engagement.
 The recommendation is 50 user action types or fewer.